AIDA (marketing): Origins

 A precursor to Lewis was Joseph Addison Richards (1859–1928), an advertising agent from New York City who succeeded his father in the direction of one of the oldest advertising agencies in the United States.
 In 1893, Richards wrote an advertisement for his business containing virtually all steps from the AIDA model, but without hierarchically ordering the individual elements:

 How to attract attention to what is said in your advertisement; how to hold it until the news is told; how to inspire confidence in the truth of what you are saying; how to whet the appetite for further information; how to make that information reinforce the first impression and lead to a purchase; how to do all these, – Ah, that's telling, business news telling, and that's my business.

 Between December 1899 and February 1900, the Bissell Carpet Sweeper Company organized a contest for the best written advertisement.
 Fred Macey, chairman of the Fred Macey Co. in Grand Rapids (Michigan), who was considered an advertising expert at that time, was assigned the task to examine the submissions to the company.
 In arriving at a decision, he considered inter alia each advertisement in the following respect:

 1st The advertisement must receive "Attention," 2d.
 Having attention it must create "Interest," 3d.
 Having the reader's interest it must create "Desire to Buy," 4th.
 Having created the desire to buy it should help "Decision".

 The first published instance of the general concept, however, was in an article by Frank Hutchinson Dukesmith (1866–1935) in 1904.
 Dukesmith's four steps were attention, interest, desire, and conviction.
 The first instance of the AIDA acronym was in an article by C. P. Russell in 1921 where he wrote:

 An easy way to remember this formula is to call in the "law of association," which is the old reliable among memory aids.
 It is to be noted that, reading downward, the first letters of these words spell the opera "Aida."
 When you start a letter, then, say "Aida" to yourself and you won’t go far wrong, at least as far as the form of your letter is concerned.

-The model's usefulness was not confined solely to advertising.
+The model's usefulness was not confined to advertising.
 The basic principles of the AIDA model were widely adopted by sales representatives who used the steps to prepare effective sales presentations following the publication, in 1911, of Arthur Sheldon's book, Successful Selling.
 To the original model, Sheldon added satisfaction to stress the importance of repeat patronage.